-Earn your anthrozoology degree at Canisius College and explore the historical, cultural and ethical relationships that exist between humans and other animals.
+Earn your anthrozoology degree at Canisius University and explore the historical, cultural and ethical relationships that exist between humans and other animals.
 Our interdisciplinary curriculum emphasizes the practical, real-world skill development you’ll need to excel in many career fields, from wildlife conservation to ethics to therapeutic settings.
 Opportunities include taking care of foster animals on campus, allowing you to examine human-animal interaction all the way to when the pets get adopted.

 Unleash Your Passion for Animals With an Anthrozoology Major

-If you are considering becoming an anthrozoologist, you already have a deep curiosity for the extraordinary relationships between people and non-human animals across a wide range of real-world applications.
+If you are considering becoming an anthrozoologist, you already have a deep curiosity for the extraordinary relations and relationships between people and non-human animals across a wide range of real-world applications.
 At Canisius, you’ll have the opportunity to delve deeper into this fascinating topic.
 Here, you can look forward to:

 - Developing research skills and knowledge from our social science curriculum in your pursuit of your anthrozoology major.